TheRedSpy15/blazedcloud-landing/src/content/homepage/index.md

 ---
 # Banner
 banner:
-  title: "Blazed Cloud"
+  title: "Blazed Cloud: Your Simple and Minimal Cloud Storage Solution"
-  content: "Simple and minimal Cloud Storage"
+  content: "Welcome to Blazed Cloud, where simplicity meets robust functionality.
+Our mission is to provide you with hassle-free file backup, storage, and sharing."
   image: "/images/logo.webp"
   button:
     enable: true